A collection of recreations of fonts from classic video/computer games, all built brick-by-brick on FontStruct.

 Buy and download “Game Recreations” fonts at MyFonts.

-Recreation of the pixel font from Capcom's "Goof Troop: Pirate Island Adventure" (1993) on the SNES.
+Recreation of the alternate small pixel font from Nintendo's "Super Metroid" (1994) on the SNES.

 This recreation uses the special TTF+SVG format, which currently has limited support.
 For a monochrome version, see this recreation.